aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 *One challenge is that it requires manual or some automation effort to find unique patterns/queries from the slow queries logs and it could be challenging with thousands of logs.
 In order to find the unique queries, there are several third party tools and one of them is percona’s pt-query-digest which is helpful to solve this problem.*

+??? tip "Disclaimer:"
-Disclaimer: Percona pt-query-digest is a third party software licensed under GNU so please use [official documentation](https://www.percona.com/doc/percona-toolkit/2.0/pt-query-digest.html) for reference.
+  Percona pt-query-digest is a third party software licensed under GNU so please use [official documentation](https://www.percona.com/doc/percona-toolkit/2.0/pt-query-digest.html) for reference.

 *pt-query-digest * is a open source tool from percona which analyzes MySQL queries from slow, general, and binary log files.
 You can learn more about this tool and download it from [here](https://www.percona.com/doc/percona-toolkit/LATEST/installation.html).